Chemistry

 Attendance at 12 departmental seminars after declaration of major

-After the first year, the order of courses is not prescribed, but CHEM 248 Organic Chemistry II does serve as prerequisite to several upper-level courses.
+After the first year, the order of courses is not prescribed, but CHEM 248 Organic Chemistry II does serve as prerequisite to some upper-level courses.
 Upper-level courses in addition to this core set are also required, as described under requirements for the major.
 Gaining experience in the laboratory is an important aspect of the major, and students are encouraged to participate in research either on-campus with St. Olaf faculty or at other institutions.

 Intended Learning Outcomes for the Major